wyfunique/LAF-DBSCAN/README.md

 ### 5. Demo
 Please see `evaluation.ipynb` for a demo about how to evaluate the four methods above.
 This notebook is also a mini-version of the evaluation script we used in our paper.
 You can reproduce our experiment results for MS-50k by running the notebook.
-Note that DBSCAN and LAF-DBSCAN++ both include randomized parts, so the ARI and AMI scores may not be exactly reproducible for them.
+Note that DBSCAN++ and LAF-DBSCAN++ both include randomized parts, so the ARI and AMI scores may not be exactly reproducible for them.

 ### 6. Developer
 Please refer to our paper and the comments in source code if you need to further develop this codebase.
 The main source file is `laf.pyx`.